DRC and FACULTY: Partners for Student Success

 There are numerous federal and state laws that require that institutions like UALR do not discriminate against persons with disabilities in either the delivery of services or in employment.
 These laws include Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and Arkansas Code 16-123-10.

-Included in the Educational and Student Services mantra is the phrase: The students are the most important people on the campus.
+Included in the Student Affairs mantra is the phrase: The students are the most important people on the campus.
 Without them there would be no need for the institution.

 Thanks to Carol Gill and the work of the AHEAD UD Initiative Team; and thanks to Jan Chaparro for her contributions to this document.